m-h-s-m-h-s/Chrome_ExT/README.md

 │   │   ├── main.js          # The on-page UI and main coordination script.
 │   │   ├── brand-detector.js  # The "brain" for finding the brand on a page.
 │   │   ├── pdp-detector.js    # Logic for detecting if a page is a Product Detail Page.
-│   │   ├── brands.js        # Dynamically loads and manages the brand list.
+│   │   ├── brands.js        # Dynamically loads and manages the brand list, preserving original names for display.
 │   │   └── styles.css       # The CSS for the on-page notification.
 │   └── shared/
 │       └── utils.js         # Shared helper functions.